Job Search

 Administrative Assistant West Des Moines

-The Administrative Assistant performs a variety of duties to support the functions of the department including: greeting and directing office, email, and telephone traffic, scheduling of appointments, providing administrative support to the Center’s contracted medication provider, maintaining the department’s electronic medical records system (Titanium) and paper files, and assisting in the development, planning, and delivery of outreach programming (e.g., room scheduling, placing catering orders, preparing materials, periodically staffing events).
+The Administrative Assistant performs a variety of duties to support the functions of the department including: greeting and directing office, email, and telephone traffic, scheduling of appointments, providing administrative support to the Center’s contracted medication provider, maintaining the department’s electronic medical records system (Titanium) and paper files, and assisting in the development, planning, and delivery of outreach programming (e.g., room scheduling, placing catering orders, preparing materials, staffing events).
 As the initial point of contact for ongoing and prospective clients of the Student Counseling Center, the Administrative Assistant also engages in triage, determining the purpose and urgency of calls/visits and appropriate follow-up in a compassionate and caring manner.
 This position involves the management of sensitive client information and requires strong knowledge of professional ethics and state laws regarding confidentiality of protected health information.
 The Student Counseling Center provides clinical services in-person, via phone, and through a secure video platform.
 Due to the need for an in-office presence during business hours in the event of in-person client emergencies, this position is ineligible for regular telework.
-Occasional telework may be approved in certain circumstances (e.g., inclement weather).
+Occasional telework may be approved in rare circumstances (e.g., inclement weather).

-Assessment Data Specialist West Des Moines
+Staff Counselor West Des Moines

 Simulation Technical Specialist West Des Moines